Fox News Journos Sound Off on ‘Soul-Crushing’ Dominion Filings

 Tucker Carlson and Hannity demanded that management fire reporter Jacqui Heinrich for fact-checking a Trump tweet that tagged Fox Business host Lou Dobbs.
 “Please get her fired.
 Seriously….What the fuck?”
 Carlson messaged Hannity, adding: “It needs to stop immediately, like tonight.
 It’s measurably hurting the company.
 The stock price is down.
 Not a joke.”

-And while Scott did not terminate Heinrich (she has since been promoted), the Fox News chief did privately complain to other execs that the reporter “has serious nerve doing this and if this gets picked up, viewers are going to be further disgusted.”
+And while Scott did not terminate Heinrich (she has since been promoted), another Fox News executive did privately complain at the time that the reporter “has serious nerve doing this and if this gets picked up, viewers are going to be further disgusted.”

 Other hard news Fox hosts such as Neil Cavuto and Leland Vittert also found themselves in the crosshairs for pushing “anti-Trump” narratives in the days following the election.
 Hannity, for his part, was particularly enraged with Cavuto, who had cut away from a Nov.
 9 press conference when then-White House Press Secretary (and now Fox News host) Kayleigh McEnany began tossing out baseless allegations.
 Vittert, meanwhile, was blasted by Fox Corp.
 CEO Lachlan Murdoch over his “smug and obnoxious” coverage of a Nov.
 14 Trump rally, which Murdoch felt should be treated as a “celebration of the president.”